Biomedical-Imaging-Group/napari-psfgenerator/README.md

 napari
 ```

-Here we installed the package in editable mode, so you can modify the code and see the changes in real-time.
+Here we installed the package in "editable mode", so we can modify the code and see the changes in real-time.

 [//]: # (You can install `napari-psfgenerator` via [pip]:)